jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-uefi/install-windows11.md

 <img src="../install-now.png" width="320" height="180"/>

 ## Activation (depends)
 The presence or absence of the "Windows activation" screen during the installation of Windows 11 22H2 can depend on various factors.
 If you get this screen, choose "I don't have a product key".
+If not, proceed to the next step.

 <img src="../activation.png" width="320" height="180"/>

 ## Select OS (depends)
 The presence or absence of the "Select the operating system you want to install" screen during the installation of Windows 11 22H2 can depend on various factors.
 If you get this screen, choose "Windows 11 Pro".
+If not, proceed to the next step.

 <img src="../select-os.png" width="320" height="180"/>